Saleem Khan, Khyber Pakhtunkhwa: Education

 The literacy rate is 80-85% at primary school age, 60-65% at secondary school age and at college age these values are very low because every year young people leave the country to work.
 Thirteen primary schools for boys and nine primary schools for girls, one high, one middle school for boys & one higher secondary school for boys and one high school and two middle schools for girls are located there.
 Five private schools work there.
-Six large and many small Islamic madrasas are there, producing many Hufazi kiram and Ulema e kiram.The first qualified Engg of the village after independence was Engg Nawar Khan who did his BE(Electrical) in 1971 from UET,Peshawar.
+Six large and many small Islamic madrasas are there, producing many Hufazi kiram and Ulema e kiram.